foxxyz/loupedeck/README.md

 ------------

  * Node 14+
- * Loupedeck
+ * Loupedeck Live or Loupedeck Live S

-This library has been tested with firmware versions 0.1.79 and 0.2.5.
+This library has been tested with firmware versions 0.1.3, 0.1.79 and 0.2.5.
 Other versions may work.

 Installation
 ------------